 A critical decision one needs to make while working independently is around the portfolio of assignments to take on.
 According to an Elance report, the majority of freelancers (62%) work on 2 – 6 projects at any given time.
 When it comes to choosing projects, 59% of those surveyed considered this freedom of choice as a very important aspect about of freelancing.
 Closer home, a Flexing It survey also found that two-thirds of Indian professionals who are choosing to work independently would like to work on multiple assignments at any one point.

 Balance the safe and the risky (exciting!).
-I would also urge us all not to forget the element of challenge, excitement and fun.
-After all that’s a major reason why most professionals opt fo freelancing.
+I would also urge us all not to forget the element of challenge, excitement, and fun.
+After all, that’s a major reason why most professionals opt for freelancing.
 So, make sure you are regularly doing some assignments just for the charge you get from them or passion for the subject.
-A great mix for could be a baseload of work you enjoy with longstanding clients with whom there is comfort, with a couple of assignments a year thrown in that are more risky!
+A great mix for could be a baseload of work you enjoy with longstanding clients with whom there is a comfort, with a couple of assignments a year thrown in that is riskier!

 Regularly re-balance!
 Finally, what are financial advisers tell us is also true for our portfolio of work.
 We must regularly take stock and take decisions on what to retain vs. trade out based on how the portfolio of work is delivering against the principles outlined above.
 And just like for investments it would be good to get an external view every once in a while – a sounding board who can help bring a different perspective and new ideas can be invaluable!